-- (a) Merger.
+- 1. Business Combinations Generally.
+A business combination involves one entity or its owners acquiring another entity, its assets or ownership interests.
+A business combination can be effected by a merger, acquisition of shares or other ownership interests, or an acquisition of the assets of the acquired entity. - (a) Merger.
 Texas law allows corporations, LLCs and partnerships to merge with each other (e.g., a limited partnership can merge into a corporation).
 Detailed provisions appearing in the TBOC and its predecessor statutes provide the mechanics of adopting a plan of merger, obtaining owner approval, filing with the Secretary of State, and protecting creditors. - (b) Share Exchange.
-A business combination may be effected by a transfer of shares or other ownership interests in which either (i) all of the owners agree to the sale or exchange of their interests or (ii) there is a statutory share or interest exchange pursuant to a plan of exchange approved by the vote of the owners, which may be less than unanimous but is binding on all, pursuant to statute or the entity documents.
-The TBOC and its respective predecessor entity statutes the TBCA, the LLC Act, the TRLPA and the TRPA each have provisions providing the mechanics of adopting a plan of exchange, obtaining owner approval and filing with the Secretary of State.
-209 - (c) Asset Sale.
+A business combination may be effected by a transfer of shares or other ownership interests in which either (i) all of the owners agree to the sale or exchange of their interests or (ii) there is a statutory share or interest exchange pursuant to a plan of exchange approved by the vote of the owners, which may be less than unanimous but is binding on all, pursuant to statute or the entity documents.220 The TBOC and its respective predecessor entity statutes the TBCA, the LLC Act, the TRLPA and the TRPA each have provisions providing the mechanics of adopting a plan of exchange, obtaining owner approval and filing with the Secretary of State.221 - (c) Asset Sale.
 A sale or exchange of all or substantially all of the assets of an entity may require approval of the owners, depending on the nature of the transaction, the entity's organization documents and applicable state law.
 In most states, shareholder approval of an asset sale has historically been required when a corporation is selling all or substantially all of its assets.
-The Delaware courts have used both "qualitative" and "quantitative" tests in interpreting the phrase "substantially all," as it is used in Section 271 of the Delaware General Corporation Law ("DGCL"), which requires stockholder approval for a corporation to "sell, lease or exchange all or substantially all of its property and assets."
+The Delaware courts have used both "qualitative" and "quantitative" tests in interpreting the phrase "substantially all," as it is used in Section 271 of